fatfish-lab/aquarium-documentation/src/web/workspaces/index.md

 ## Filter

-You can filter any data you want, using our existing presets or directly from a cell of your table.
+You can filter any data you want, using our existing presets, directly from a cell of your table or using our [Workspace nodal editor](../applications/workspacenodaleditor.md).

-When you click on a filter you can change the comparison operator (`is`, `is not`, `is empty`, ...).
+- When you click on a filter you can change the comparison operator (`is`, `is not`, `is empty`, ...).
-You can also temporarily disable a filter, or completely remove it.
+- You can also temporarily disable a filter by right clicking on it, or in the <span class="aq-icon">more_horiz</span> menu.
+- To completely remove a filter, click on it and then on the <span class="aq-icon">more_horiz</span> icon.

 ### From presets